secretlycarl/plex-playlist-fix/README.md

 Run the docker run command

-The script will read the CSVs and look for the songs in your mp3 library, ask to confirm the match, and then add it to the apporpriate plex playlist
+The script will read the CSVs and look for the songs in your mp3 library, ask to confirm the match, and then add it to the appropriate plex playlist